okfde/old.okfn.de/verein/index.en.md

 ## Funding

+In 2015 OKF DE has raised 817.283,02 € from membership payments and benefits (Ideeller Bereich) plus an additional 0,12 € from asset management.
+Moreover, there have been 161.989,69 € from turnover proceeds (business operations).
+Total revenue was 979.272,83 €.
+Total expenditure was 888.650,90 €.
+The surplus for 2015 was 90.621,93 €.

+In 2014 OKF DE has raised 347.344,07 € from membership payments and benefits (Ideeller Bereich).
+Moreover, there have been 60.525,01 € from turnover proceeds (business operations).
+Total revenue was 414.919,08 €.
+Total expenditure was 471.990,54 €.
+The surplus for 2014 was -57.071,46 €.

 In 2013 OKF DE has raised 254.897 € from membership payments and benefits (Ideeller Bereich).
 Moreover, there have been 58.986 € from turnover proceeds (business operations).
 Total revenue was 313.883 €.
 Total expenditure was 302.156 €.
 The surplus for 2013 was 11.727 €.

 In 2012 OKF DE has raised 98.147 € from membership payments and benefits (Ideeller Bereich).
 Moreover, there have been 58.986 € from turnover proceeds (business operations).
 Total revenue was 132.539 €.
 Total expenditure was 105.844 €.
-The surplus for 2013 was 26.695 €.
+The surplus for 2012 was 26.695 €.

 In 2011 OKF DE has raised 50.155 € from membership payments and benefits (Ideeller Bereich).
 Moreover, there have been 22.111 € from turnover proceeds (business operations).
 Total revenue was 72.266 €.
 Total expenditure was 54.278 €.
-The surplus for 2013 was 17.988 €.
+The surplus for 2011 was 17.988 €.

 ## Expenditure